Rewrite Polynomial In Standard Form

 Understanding Polynomial Terms and Degrees

 A polynomial is comprised of several terms.
 Each term is a product of a coefficient and one or more variables raised to non-negative integer powers.
-For instance, in the polynomial 3x² + 2x - 5, the terms are 3x², 2x, and -5.
+To give you an idea, in the polynomial 3x² + 2x - 5, the terms are 3x², 2x, and -5 Simple, but easy to overlook..

 The degree of a term is the sum of the exponents of its variables.
 Let's look at the degrees of the terms in our example: